project-open-data/csv-to-api/README.md

 instant-api
 ===========

-Proof of concept to dynamically generate RESTful APIs from static CSVs
+Proof of concept to dynamically generate RESTful APIs from static CSVs.
+Provides JSON and XML.